Student Wellbeing and Engagement Policy

 Giving proper consideration to the impact of any requirement to participate in school activities according to gender identity or an assumption of heterosexuality (for example, school formals, sports activities, camps).

-Inviting the young person and a family representative/carer to be part of the formulation of a school management plan (in cases where the student is a mature minor, refer to Mature Minors and Decision Making).
+Inviting the young person and a family representative/carer to be part of the formulation of a Gender Affirmation Support Plan (in cases where the student is a mature minor, refer to the Department of Education’s Mature Minors and Decision Making Policy).

-TC works closely with Safe Schools to ensure our policies and processes are anti-discriminatory, student-centred, evidence-based and up to date.
+Templestowe College works closely with Safe Schools to ensure our policies and processes are anti-discriminatory, student-centred, evidence-based and up to date (see The Department of Education’s Safe Schools Program).

 Gender affirmation Student Support Plans

-TC works with students wishing to affirm their gender identity by preparing and implementing a Student Support Plan in consultation with the student and their parents or carers, where possible.
+Templestowe College works with students wishing to affirm their gender identity by preparing and implementing a Gender Affirmation Support Plan in consultation with the student and their parents/carers.
+In extreme circumstances, if there are protective concerns for the student within the home, consultation between the school and family will not occur.

 The gender affirmation support plan considers the following: